-Prep a mixture of baking soda and water, and use it to wipe down the door gasket, the door, and any stubborn stains along the bottom of the dishwasher.
+Prep a mixture of baking soda and water (add just enough water to create a thin paste), and use it to wipe down the door gasket, the door, and any stubborn stains along the bottom of the dishwasher.

 Remove the dishwasher filter.
 On this Bosch dishwasher, that’s done by turning it clockwise until it pops out; it will differ for every dishwasher brand.

 Run warm water through the filter to remove any food particles.
 If it’s really caked with food gunk, let it sit in a bath of dish soap and water for ten minutes, then give it a scrub with a soft brush and rinse it again.

 Place the filter and lower rack back into the dishwasher.

 Fill a dishwasher safe container with 1 cup of white vinegar and place it in the center of either rack.
 Close the door and run a normal sanitizing (hot) cycle.
 After the cycle, check to see if any grime is still present.
 If so, use a toothbrush to gently scrub it away.
 Sprinkle 1 cup of baking soda across the dishwasher floor, then run a short sanitizing (hot) cycle.

 When complete, your dishwasher should look and smell clean as new.
 There may be a lingering smell of vinegar, but that will go away once you run your next full load